 But you sure will up the chances of people buying from you when they see your work even a second or third time on your Facebook page, or an online gallery you have sent them links to, in your charming seasonal or monthly emails.

 A Mailing List Shouldn’t Just Be About Sales Anyway

 Don’t start a mailing list just for sales.

-Start it to build community.
+Launch yours to build community.

-Start it to gather together people who are fascinated by the same kinds of things you are.
+Do it to gather together people who are fascinated by the same kinds of things you are.

-Start it as an act of techy self-love that will help you find your people.
+See it as an act of techy self-love that will help you find your people.

 Yes, At First Your List Will Be Small

 Many creatives don’t begin to keep a list because they’re afraid no one will sign up.